 But the wonderful fluidity and putty-like quality that draws us to animation isn’t just for Saturday morning cartoons.
 Squash and stretch is a fundamental part of reality.
 It shows the interplay and reaction of objects to external forces like speed, gravity, and stress.

 Every animator has drawn the “bouncing ball,” and for good reason.
 It’s the simplest way to see that changing the look of a shape (in this case a circle) is the easiest way to represent motion.
 Heck, Richard Williams covers the bouncing ball in chapter one of his Animator’s Survival Kit, so it’s gotta be important.

-This week we’ll cover squash and stretch.
-The purpose of squash and stretch is to give a sense of weight and flexibility to animated objects of a fixed volume.
+Squash and stretch gives weight and flexibility to animated objects of a fixed volume.
 This, in turn, breathes life into an animated character or object.
-Simply put, the squash and stretch is a way with which an animator can distort a shape to properly convey the impression of the forces acting upon it.
+Squash and stretch allows an animator to distort a shape to properly convey the impression of the forces acting upon it.

-Let’s look at an example from an explainer we made for Global English, which concerns two anthropomorphic buildings speaking with each other.
-Notice how much more lifelike the building on the right appears as he squashes slightly before stretching to lean over and console the building on the left.
+Building aren’t exactly known for their flexibility (at least they shouldn’t be), but notice how much more lifelike the building on the right appears as he squashes slightly before stretching to lean over and console the building on the left.
 Can you imagine how stiff the buildings would appear if they were to remain still the whole time?

-Take a look at another example below from a spot we did for Eastlink.
-When the letters spring from the ground, they elongate as a means to show the impression of speed.
-Conversely, the letters will squash horizontally when they come into contact with the ground.
-This works to convey to the viewer a sense of weight in each letter.
+When the letters spring from the ground, they elongate to show the impression of speed.
+Conversely, the letters squash horizontally when they come into contact with the ground.
+This conveys a sense of weight in each letter.